HellFire99/NProgressBar/README.md

 # NProgressBar

-This is the Politie Progress Bar for [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) based on the Mario Progress Bar by [KikiManjaro](https://github.com/KikiManjaro/MarioProgressBar) It displays a Dutch Police car with dutch Police stripes the basic bar and a Police cas for the indeterminate one.
+This is the Politie Progress Bar for [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) based on the Mario Progress Bar by [KikiManjaro](https://github.com/KikiManjaro/MarioProgressBar) It displays a Dutch Police car with dutch Police stripes as the basic bar and a Police cas for the indeterminate one.

 ## Configuration